R3ITOSv87/timelapse_assembler/README.md

 - **Parallel Processing**: For a large number of images, consider optimizing the filtering process by parallelizing it.
 - **Additional Filters**: You can add more `ffmpeg` filters to adjust the video output, such as adding text overlays or watermarks.

-## Conclusion
-The script provides a simple way to create a timelapse from a collection of images.
-It is flexible in usage, supporting both interactive input and command line control.
-With appropriate adjustments, the script can be tailored to meet various video editing needs.